Joeeazy/alx-system_engineering-devops/0x07-networking_basics/README.md

 # What is the Internet

+The Internet is a global network that interconnects millions of private, public, academic, business, and government networks.
+It is a vast and decentralized network of networks, allowing users to access information, communicate, and share resources across the globe.
+The Internet uses a variety of protocols, such as the TCP/IP (Transmission Control Protocol/Internet Protocol) suite, to facilitate communication between devices.

 * What is an IP address

+An IP address (Internet Protocol address) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
+IP addresses serve two main purposes: host or network interface identification and location addressing.
+There are two types of IP addresses:

+IPv4 Address: This is the most common type of IP address and consists of four sets of numbers separated by dots (e.g., 192.168.0.1).
+IPv4 addresses are limited in number and are being gradually replaced by IPv6 due to address exhaustion issues.

+IPv6 Address: IPv6 (Internet Protocol version 6) addresses were introduced to overcome the limitations of IPv4 by providing a much larger address space.
+IPv6 addresses are represented as eight groups of hexadecimal digits separated by colons (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334).

 * What are the 2 types of IP address

+Static IP Address: A static IP address is manually assigned to a device and does not change over time.
+It provides a simple and stable way for remote computers to contact a specific device.

+Dynamic IP Address: A dynamic IP address is automatically assigned to a device by a network's DHCP (Dynamic Host Configuration Protocol) server.
+Dynamic addressing is more flexible and efficient, especially in large networks where assigning static IP addresses manually can be impractical.

 * What is localhost

+"Localhost" refers to the loopback address 127.0.0.1 in IPv4 or ::1 in IPv6.
+It is used to access the network services that are running on the host via the loopback network interface.
+Essentially, when a program on a computer refers to "localhost," it is directing its communication to the local machine itself.

 * What is a subnet

+A subnet, or subnetwork, is a logically segmented section of a larger network.
+Subnetting is used to divide a large IP network into smaller, more manageable segments.
+This helps in improving network performance, security, and organization.
+Devices within the same subnet can communicate directly with each other, while communication between subnets usually involves routing.

 * Why IPv6 was created

+IPv6 was created to address the limitations of IPv4, particularly the exhaustion of available IPv4 addresses.
+As the number of devices connected to the Internet increased exponentially, the 32-bit address space provided by IPv4 became insufficient to accommodate the growing demand.
+IPv6, with its 128-bit address space, provides an astronomically larger pool of unique addresses, ensuring the continued growth of the Internet and supporting the increasing number of connected devices.
+IPv6 also brings improvements in terms of security, efficiency, and additional features compared to IPv4.

 # TCP/UDP